AeroliteSR/DarkSoulsIconExtractor/docs/high-resolution.md

 - This is the more correct way of doing things, as it's how the game stores the vanilla versions.

 ### Cons:
-- If you redistribute your mod, such as publishing it on Nexusmods, you have to include the ENTIRE `00_solo` file, which is 500mb.
+- If you redistribute your mod, such as publishing it on Nexusmods, you have to include the ENTIRE `00_solo` file, which can be *very* large.
 - It's harder to find your additions at a later date.
 - Repack times are longer and more temporary storage is required.